crossplane/docs/content/master/concepts/providers.md

 Provide the name of the Provider's `.xpkg` file and set
 {{<hover label="offline" line="7">}}packagePullPolicy: Never{{</hover>}}.

-For example, to install a locally downloaded version of Provider AWS set the
+For example, to install a locally stored version of Provider AWS set the
 {{<hover label="offline" line="6">}}package{{</hover>}} to the local filename and set the Provider's
 {{<hover label="offline" line="7">}}packagePullPolicy: Never{{</hover>}}.